 - Develop a survey instrument, collect and analyze data, and develop and communicate findings clearly.

-Averaging an annual starting salary of $63,010 with a projected job growth rate of 24 percent*, it’s easy to see why a career in Epidemiology is enticing.
+With a median annual starting salary of $74,560 with a projected job growth rate of 30 percent*, it’s easy to see why a career in Epidemiology is enticing.

 What are some specific careers in Epidemiology?

 These professionals are dispatched to various locations around the nation and the world when an outbreak occurs.
 They are tasked with identifying a disease, determining its cause and working to prevent it from spreading.